Essential guide to becoming a part-time real estate agent

 3. Find a real estate brokerage

-To legally practice real estate, you must work under a licensed real estate broker.
-A real estate brokerage is a state-sanctioned organization that employs and oversees real estate agents to make sure all dealings are conducted legally.
 Research and choose a brokerage that aligns with your career goals, offers training and support, and fits your personality and work style.
-This can be advantageous because you’ll already have an industry connection once you are a licensed agent and can likely start working right away.
+This can be advantageous because you’ll already have an industry connection once you’re a licensed agent and can likely start working right away.

 4. Pass the licensing exam

 The next step on your journey is to register and pass the state exam to receive your license.
 The exam tests your knowledge of real estate laws, practices, and principles.
-Many real estate schools will provide you with study materials and practice exams that can help prepare you for the actual test.
+Many real estate schools will provide study materials and practice exams to help prepare you for the test.
+Since each state conducts its exams differently and through different providers, research your specific state board for more detailed registration instructions.
+Most states will allow you to retake the exam 2-3 times if you don’t pass on your first try before requiring additional class hours.

 5. Submit a license application